Table of Contents

 4. Sustainability: A fleet’s environmental footprint matters in today’s eco-conscious world.
 Performance now also gauges how green a fleet is, from the adoption of electric vehicles to practices that reduce emissions.

 When these four elements align, the result is a fleet that exceeds expectations, setting the gold standard in fleet management.
+Read our article on setting fleet management goals and objectives in which to track your performance.

 Eight Key Metrics to Effectively Measure Fleet Performance